alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 ### Potential insights

-These explorations could help you to:
+These explorations can help you to:

-- identify which search terms preceded visits to a specific page
-- assess whether users rely on search to reach content that is already available through navigation
+- assess whether users rely on search to reach content that is or could be signposted through navigation
-- understand whether certain pages are primarily discovered via internal search
 - review whether search results appear to guide users to relevant destinations

 ### Understand the data

-GA4 does not directly link a search term to the specific page a user selected from the search results.
+GA4 does not directly associate the search term with the page selected from search results.

 You can approximate this by analysing "Page referrer" values that contain search query parameters.

-When a user performs a search, the search term is often included in the URL of the search results page (for example, through parameters such as "q", "s", "search", "query", or "keyword").
+When a user conducts a search, the search term is often included in the URL of the search results page (such as www.example.com/?q=search+term).
 If the user then clicks a result, the destination page will record the search results URL as its referrer.

 By filtering "Page referrer" to values containing search parameters, you can: